 - The returns process, if any, for cars that don’t meet expectations upon delivery

 Savvy dealerships are addressing these concerns to help convince car shoppers to buy from their online showrooms.
 Some dealerships, for example, offer free home deliveries when shoppers buy cars online.
 Others post videos of staff test-driving vehicles and showing 360° views of the interiors and exteriors of the cars.
-And creating this video content isn’t just about splashy marketing—64% of shoppers researching cars online say formats like 360° video would convince them to make a vehicle purchase without a test drive¹.

 Trends Currently Shaping the Car Buying Market